 Fees aside, it is worth noting that there is a greater range of markets available on Trader Pro – including single stock CFDs, compared to ETX Capital’s MT4 offering.

 While traders may encounter limits on the maximum trade size that can be placed in MT4, ETX Capital’s trade desk can execute larger orders on the phone, there is no added cost for voice broking, and the max permissible order size is shown for each instrument within the platform.

 Clearly, traders choose ETX Capital for its extensive range of market experience, its provision of voice execution, its reputation built up over 50 years through its FCA-regulated offering, and its LSE membership status.

 The prospects for ETX Capital’s proprietary technology look promising, provided further refinements are made to bring Trader Pro up to par with its industry peers in the multi-asset brokerage category.
-Specifically, Trader Pro web needs to transition from Flash to HTML 5 to ensure proper security and compatibility, and the mobile experience needs to be improved.
 Considering ETX Capital’s in-house platforms offer more competitive pricing and a larger range of markets, it has the potential to enhance an already robust trading experience

 Otherwise, MT4 remains a viable alternative at ETX Capital, even though the spreads are slightly wider and there is a smaller range of products that can be traded.

 For our 2018 Forex Broker Review we assessed, rated, and ranked 43 international forex brokers.
 Each FX broker was graded on 140 variables.
 Learn more.